 The deadline (or "statute of limitations") for filing a personal injury lawsuit in Nevada is two years from the date of the car accident, while the time limit for property damage complaints is three years (Sec.
 11.190).

-There can be a lot at stake after a car accident, especially considering Nevada's at fault liability system.
+There can be a lot at stake after a car accident, especially considering Nevada's at-fault liability system.
 Having an attorney on your side to represent your interests against the insurance company can make a big difference during settlement talks.
-Learn more about the strength of your case by receiving a free claim review from an experienced attorney familiar with Nevada's car accident settlement process.
+Learn more about the strength of your case by speaking with an experienced accident attorney familiar with Nevada's car accident settlement process.

 Contact a qualified attorney.